 Yet just as important has been his success developing talent as he continually has provided a steadying influence on a program spanning four head coaching tenures.

-That point could not have been more apparent a year ago.
+That point could not have been more apparent than two years ago.
 Charged with replacing the Ducks’ top two tacklers from the previous season, Pellum utilized a cast possessing of only two career starting assignments.
-Highlighting the transition was Derrick Malone, whose team-high 105 tackles in 2013 was surpassed only once over the last six years after he had accumulated 56 tackles over the course of his previous two campaigns.
+Highlighting the transition was Derrick Malone, whose team-high 105 tackles in 2013 was surpassed only once over the previous six years after he had accumulated 56 tackles over the course of his previous two campaigns.

 The lure of responsibilities on the field became too much to resist and Oregon couldn’t be happier.
 No team was better against the run in conference games during the Ducks’ 2009 Rose Bowl run, thanks in part to a group of linebackers.
 Pac-10 foes averaged only 118.6 rushing yards per contest in addition to Oregon’s league-best total defense in Pac-10 play (316.0 avg.).

 His pupils have been instrumental in the program’s recent post-season success as witnessed by former linebackers Kiko Alonso and Michael Clay voted as the games’ defensive MVP’s in the 2012 Rose and 2013 Fiesta bowls, respectively.
-In addition, no fewer than five of his players over the past four seasons were expected to be in NFL camps when practice opened this summer.
+In addition, no fewer than six of his players over the past five seasons were expected to be in NFL camps when practice opened this summer.

 In 2012, Clay and Alonso ranked as the team’s top two tacklers as well as earned second-team all-conference plaudits.
 Clay was named co-recipient of the team’s Most Outstanding Player award and Alonso led the Ducks in tackles-for-loss (12) while tying for team-high honors in interceptions (4) and fumble recoveries (2).